KunyueXing/realtime-chat-app-server/README.md

 ## Architecture Overview

 ## Data Models
 This project uses **MongoDB** for storing users, groups, messages, and other structured data, and **AWS S3** for storing images, files, and attachments.
-Below are the main data models used in the backend.
+Below are the main data models used in the backend. <br>

+Only the User and Invitation Requests data models are detailed in this section; for descriptions of other models, please refer to [docs/dataModelsDesign.md](docs/dataModelsDesign.md).
 #### 1 User
 ```js
 {